AthKouloumvakos/PyThea/README_pypi.md

 ## 📙 Usage

-Complete documentation of the _PyThea_ is under construction.
+Complete documentation of the _PyThea_ can be found in [https://www.pythea.org/](https://www.pythea.org/).

 ## 📦 Useful Python packages